Comfort in Complexity

 About the authors

-John is a founding director of Phillips Kay Partnership.
-He has designed, instigated and led whole systems change approaches at the global, national and local level for Governments and Cities as well as for multi-national corporations.
+John is a curator at Heart of the Art and was the Founding Director of the Phillips Kay Partnership.
+He has designed, instigated and led whole systems change approaches at the global, national and local level for the UN, Governments and Cities as well as for multi-national corporations.

 David is the Strategic Director of 4SD.
 He has previously worked for several years in senior roles within the UN system and as civil servant of the United Kingdom.